squirrel-prover/squirrel-prover/documentation/sphinx/source/proofs.rst

          ----------------------------------------
          false

-      And calling :g:`fresh Eq` turns the judgment into:
+      And calling :g:`fresh Eq` turns the judgement into:

       .. squirreldoc::
          [goal> Focused goal (1/1):